wraith-wireless/PyRIC/README.md

 of "code walking" to understand, modify and extend.
 I decided to write my own because I do not need complete netlink functionality, only that provided by generic netlink and within the nl80221 family.
 Additionally, for Wraith, I do not need a full blown port of iw et. al. functionality to Python but only require the ability to turn a wireless nic on/off, get/set the hwaddr, get/set the channel, determine some properties of the card and add/delete interfaces.

-So, why did I do this and why is done "this" way?
+So, why did I do this and why is it done "this" way?
 When I first started to explore the idea of moving away from iw output parsing, I looked at the source for iw, and existing Python ports.
 Just to figure out how to get the family id for nl80211 required reading through five different source files with no comments.
 To that extent, I have attempted to keep subclassing to a minimum, the total number of classes to a minimum, combine files where possible and where it makes since and keep the number of files required to be open simulateneously in order to understand the methodology and follow the program to a minimum.
 One can understand the PyRIC program flow with only two files open at any time namely, pyw and libnl.
 In fact, only an understanding of pyw is required to add additional commands although an understanding of libnl(.py) is helpful especially, if for example, the code is to be extended to handle multicast or callbacks.

 ### b.
 Additions to iw
 In addition to providing some ifconfig functionality, I have also added several